aldy505/promsentry/README.md

 Bring your Prometheus data to Sentry via DDM.

+Promsentry acts as a [Prometheus remote writer](https://prometheus.io/docs/concepts/remote_write_spec/) receiver (or a remote write server if you say), that ingest the data and push it into Sentry's DDM, basically just converting Prometheus' protobuf format into Sentry's accepted StatsD format.

 If you see this, then it's a work in progress.
 But, if you want to try stuff around:

 #### Without Sentry instance